Julie Cafley, PhD

 613-238-7858 Ext: 229

-Julie holds a PhD in Educational leadership from the University of Ottawa.
-Her thesis focused on higher education leadership through the lens of unfinished mandates of Canadian university presidents.
-She also holds a MEd, BEd and BA.
-Julie's thesis is available online:
+Julie holds a PhD in education leadership from the University of Ottawa.
+Her thesis focused on higher education leadership and governance through the lens of unfinished terms of Canadian university presidents.
+She also holds a MEd, which examined organizational change in the higher education sector, a BEd and a BA.